Yogesh-K-Matkar/react_concept_react_app/README.md

            State Variable/Initial State Variable Value  can store any type of value, such as {}-Object,[]-Array,""-String,1234-Number

-    31.1.2. useRefs:- The useRefs hook is used when control values are not tightly bound by any useState hook state variable, meaning an uncontrolled component.
+    31.1.2. useRefs(DOM element manipulation without re-rendering):- The useRefs hook is used when control values are not tightly bound by any useState hook state variable, meaning an uncontrolled component.
     To work on an uncontrolled stateless form or component, then for storing uncontrolled control value useRefs hook is used.
     In vanilla JS, we are accessing the value of the control using the below syntax